 Dinner Theatre and Cabaret Seating

-Naming of seats on a Graphic Map for a Dining Room or Cabaret setting may need some adjustments to enable the booking of tables, specifically online booking where selecting best available is the default option.
+Naming of seats on a Graphic Map for a Dining Room or Cabaret setting may need some adjustments in order to enable the booking of tables, specifically online booking where selecting best available is the default option.
 Consider a dining room setup of a series of tables of four where you will seat a party of two, three or four at a table.
 With no adjustments to the seat name chart of your Theatre Map the following could happen:

 |

-To achieve a favorable result we introduce the use of # ('pound'), and apply it to the Best Available Area code of the Seat names in your Theatre Map setup.
+To achieve a favorable result we introduce the use of # ('pound'), and apply it to the Best Available Area code of the Seat Names in your Theatre Map setup.

 You will need to edit the Best Available Area code on the seats as follows: The seat name of Table 1 may look like this.